WHAT IS IT?

 Evaluation

-The evaluation in perineal and pelvic rehabilitation starts with a detailed interview including your past medical, gynaecological and obstetrical history.
+The evaluation in perineal and pelvic rehabilitation starts with a detailed interview including your past medical, gynecological and obstetrical history.
 Specific information regarding the problems and symptoms you are experiencing and the effect that they have on your life will be gathered, and your treatment goals will be discussed.

 The evaluation continues with a physical exam that will look at the different factors that can be involved in your pelvi-perineal problems.
 The evaluation may include observation of lumbar spine, pelvis and hip mobility, an external abdominal and perineal exam and an internal perineal exam.